07 4082 7470

 Rabbitfish, also known as foxfaces, are bright yellow and have a prominent black stripe that covers a white face.
 They are disk-shaped with pointy mouths.
 They have venomous spines that poke out of their pectoral, dorsal and anal fins, but are of no risk to snorkellers or scuba divers as long as you don’t attempt to touch them or pick them up!
 Adults are often spotted in pairs, so if you see one, keep your eye out for its 'special friend'.

-Whitetip reef sharks are generally a very timid species.
-They grow to a maximum of 1.5 metres in length and are identified by a white tip on their dorsal and upper tail fins.
+Known as the doctors of the ocean, reef sharks are generally a very timid species.
+They grow to a maximum of 1.5 metres in length and are identified by a black or white tip on their dorsal and upper tail fins.
 Far from being human-hungry, they feed on small fish, crabs, eels and other little reef residents.
 They have slender bodies that allow them to navigate through small caves and crevasses, where they will hunt for their prey.
-As nocturnal hunters, they often spend their days hiding out in caves, rather than roaming the reef.
+As nocturnal hunters, they often spend their days sleeping or hiding out in caves, rather than roaming the reef.
 Most of the time they will flee when they see a snorkeller or scuba diver approaching, so keep an eye out for these elusive animals!

 These are just a select few of the animals you will see while visiting Hastings Reef.
 The small caves, drop-offs, and tunnels support a huge variety of both small and big fish, giving you an amazing experience each time you enter the water!

-If you want to see Hastings Reef, you can chat with our knowledgeable and friendly travel experts and get one step closer to your own Great Barrier Reef adventure.
+If you want to see Hastings Reef, chat with our knowledgeable and friendly travel experts to book your own Great Barrier Reef adventure!

 Lou